Michael Kors slumps on weak forecast; to shut over 100 stores

 For the fourth quarter ended April 1, total sales fell 11.2 percent to US$1.06 billion.
 Analysts had expected US$1.05 billion.

-Net loss attributable to Michael Kors was US$26.8 million, or 17 cents per share, in the latest quarter, compared with net income of US$177 million, or 98 cents per share, a year earlier.

-The company also booked non-cash impairment charges of US$193.8 million related to its underperforming full-price retail stores.

-Excluding certain items, the company earned 73 cents per share, while analysts had expected 70 cents per share.
+Excluding certain items, Kors earned 73 cents per share, while analysts had expected 70 cents per share.

-Michael Kors also said it would buy back US$1 billion of shares.
+Kors, whose shares have fallen nearly 16 percent this year, also said it would buy back US$1 billion worth shares.

 (Reporting by Gayathree Ganesan in Bengaluru; Editing by Anil D'Silva and Sayantani Ghosh)